AhmedAlaa999/Shooty---Tosty99/README.md

-# Toast & Shooty Parkour (Prototype)
+# Toast & Shooty Parkour

-A small prototype game where you play as a brave piece of toast jumping across platforms and completing parkour challenges.
+A small test game where you play as a piece of toast jumping across platforms

 > **This project is not finished.**
 > It is an early test/prototype created to experiment with gameplay mechanics and ideas for a larger game in the future.